bluematador/cloud-core/README.md

 ## What does it not do?

 This tool is not a replacement for the cost explorer and bill forecasting tools from the cloud providers.
-As such, it does not:
+As such, **it does not**:

 * Track usage between refreshes.
 * Make API calls on any sort of cronjob or frequency.
+* Send notifications.
 * Make any changes in your account or read sensitive or proprietary data.

 ## How do I use it?

-Great question.
-Once it's up (v1.0), we'll update this page with a link.
+You can access the current master build [here](https://tools.bluematador.com/cloud-core/).

 To run it yourself, look at the [development instructions](DEVELOPING.md).